alttch/eva3/doc/lm/macros.rst

 System macros
 -------------

-If defined, macro called *system/autoexec* is launched automatically after controller start.
-The macro is not always the first one executed, as far as some initial :doc:`decision-making rules<decision_matrix>` may call assigned macros, or some events may be handled before.
+If defined, macro named **system/autoexec** is launched automatically at the controller startup.
+This macro is not always the first one executed, as far as some initial :doc:`decision-making rules<decision_matrix>` may call assigned macros, or some events may be handled before.
 In case macro is launched later than :ref:`logic variables<lvar>` or other loadable items update their status